g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 This analogy isn't perfect.
   In the real world, a DJ will await the end of a song to begin playing another - we're going to ignore that.
-    In theory - our agent could respond to the/a "done speaking" event `: LiveMaryE | Spoken Number String` and do something else.
+    In theory - our agent could respond to the/a "done speaking" event `: LiveMaryE | Spoken Utterance` and do something else.
-  In this example, the agent will await any speech recognition result and at that point imediately begin reciting what it heard.
+  In this example, the agent will await any speech recognition result and at that point immediately begin reciting what it heard.
+    This means that our example will be easily interrupted.

 The last chapter touched on the nature of ["optional" values such as the `Maybe a` type](https://github.com/purescript/purescript-maybe).